zendesk/redux-api-status/readme.md

 ```

 ### 6. Set up your selectors
-To generate the selectors use `createSelectors`, which takes one argument to get the state.
+To generate the selectors use `createStatusSelectors`, which takes one argument to get the part of the state you are storing this library in.

 ```js
 // wherever-you-keep-selectors.js